tonymajestro/tmux-fzf/README.md

 ## Installing
-The easiest way to install tmux-fzz is to use [TPM](https://github.com/tmux-plugins/tpm):
+The easiest way to install tmux-fzf is to use [TPM](https://github.com/tmux-plugins/tpm):
 ```
 set -g @plugin 'tonymajestro/tmux-fzf'
 ```